MyHealth.Alberta.ca Network

 Understanding Your Child’s Development

 Welcome to the preteens!
 At this stage of development, your child is beginning to be aware of, excited by, interested in and affected by the sexual aspects of their lives.
-Children at this age often ask lots of questions and are very curious.
+Kids at this age often ask lots of questions and are very curious.
 This can be a very emotional time for them – they may cry easily because of hormonal changes or struggle with the transition from child to preteen.
-Having conversations about sexual health will help build two-way communication as your child grows.
+Conversations about sexual health will help build two-way communication as your child grows.
 Read more about what your child is going through in this stage.

 Development